basp/notes/looping.md

 already there or at least easily populated from memory.
 When you use an `IEnumerable` you are actually signalling that the result is a *stream of values* where not every value may be available instantly.
+And this is in fact exactly where the `yield` keyword comes into play (but more on that later).

 Another thing that I like is the read-only aspect of `IEnumerable` in that you can never ever add values to it.
 Of course you *can* easily